tcode2k16/blog/content/posts/picoctf-2019-writeup/forensics.md

 ## Solution

 We are given a pcap network capture that can be opened in wireshark.
 When we ope the file, we see many udp packets.
 By following udp streams, we can obtain the flag.
-Specifically, apply the filter `udp.stream eq 6` and then right click the follow udp option:
+Specifically, apply the filter `udp.stream eq 6` and then right-click the follow udp option:

 {{< figure src="/blog/picoctf-2019-writeup/forensics/shark on wire 1/screen.png" >}}